 There isn’t much information about the provenance of the diamonds.
 However, they’re staying away from lab-grown diamonds.
 Diamond Standard claims to follow ESG (Environmental, Social, Governance) procedures.

 They’re trying to have a positive impact on their business.
 According to their brochure, they’re doing this in many ways.
 For example, instead of using only mined diamonds, they buy and recycle diamonds others no longer require.

 Next, they have projects amounting to $150B to provide social dividends to families with new diamonds.
 Finally, they are creating over 1,000 jobs for producing and distributing diamonds as a commodity.

 Over the last 20 years, no significant diamond mines have been discovered.
 However, small mines are still discovered periodically.
 It is estimated that 85% of diamonds have already been mined.

 Diamond Standard relies on consumers to sell their diamonds at a competitive price and diamond mines for their business.
 Therefore, the company works with vendors and partners that meet and exceed ESG regulations.

 The GIA and IGI (International Gemological Institute) highly regulate and certify diamonds.
 This all seems positive, but are diamonds a good commodity to own?

 Diamond Standard Investment Opportunities

-How can investors purchase Diamond Standard’s products and what are future investment opportunities?
+How can investors purchase Diamond Standard’s products, and what are future investment opportunities?
 Currently, their products aren’t SEC-approved.
-They’re working towards becoming public and market-priced security.
+However, they’re working towards becoming public and market-priced security.

 - Diamonds Standard Futures, on the CME Globex Exchange